Skip to content

 • Browser-only.
 No server-side logic.
 No backend.
 No API server.
 The host (GitHub Pages today; nginx, Cloudflare Pages, or any static host in future per ADR-014) serves static files only.
 The application must work as http://localhost and from any static host.

-• No user data, with one carve-out.
+• No user data, with two narrow carve-outs.
 No accounts.
 No login.
 No localStorage.
 No sessionStorage.
 No tracking.
-The single permitted cookie is orrery_locale (ADR-057) — explicit locale-override only.
-Auto-detected locale, Science Lens, mission filters, install counter, and every other piece of state stay runtime-only.
+Two permitted cookies, each ADR-gated: orrery_locale (ADR-057, explicit locale-override only) and orrery_tour (ADR-075, Curator Tour resume {ep, pos, idx, cmp} only).
+Auto-detected locale, Science Lens, mission filters, install counter, per-episode heard-state, and every other piece of state stay runtime-only.
+Each future cookie request needs its own ADR.

 • Three.js r128.
 Not r129, not r130. r128 is the pinned version.
 THREE.CapsuleGeometry does not exist in r128 — use CylinderGeometry or SphereGeometry instead.
 Production bundles locally.